tritao/MonoManagedToNative/README.md

 MonoManagedToNative
 ===================

+## UPDATE: This project is being continued in: https://github.com/mono/embeddinator-4000

 .NET assembly to Mono native C/C++ API bindings generator.

 * Create a native API to access some C# APIs